Federal Railroad Administration: Passenger rail initiatives

-Recent safety initiatives
+21st century safety initiatives

 In 2011, the FRA began the process of updating its electronic device policy for active train operators.

-In June 2015, the FRA announced a railway safety initiative with Google that would include the FRAs GIS data into its mapping services.
-The data pinpoints the location of over 250,000 rail crossings in the United States.
-The FRA believes that providing the location of rail crossings in maps will enhance crossing safety by people who are using navigation systems while driving.
+In June 2015, the FRA announced a railway safety initiative with Google that would include the FRA's GIS data in its mapping services.
+The data pinpoint the location of over 250,000 rail crossings in the United States.
+The FRA believes that providing the location of rail crossings on maps will enhance crossing safety for people who are using navigation systems while driving.
 The agency also created a web portal for the public to report blocked crossings in order to collect data on the implication for safety and economy of stopped trains blocking crossings.

 Citing safety concerns, in 2016 the FRA proposed a rule to mandate train crew sizes but the agency withdrew the rule in 2019 stating "that no regulation of train crew staffing is necessary or appropriate for railroad operations to be conducted safely at this time."
 This was in part due to the improving safety record for rail and also the implementation of PTC across nearly 60,000 route miles of track.

+Following three recent derailments of long trains, the FRA in July 2023 started requiring Class 1 railroads to provide monthly data tracking train length and tonnage.
+The specific concern is of trains with 1) more than 200 cars, 2) length of 12,250 feet or more, or 3) weight of more than 17,000 tons.

+Freight safety

+The safety of rail freight transport has become an area of focus at the FRA, particularly as the industry uses longer trains.
+Over the past decade, the FRA reported significant improvements in rail safety because of the railroad industry's investments in infrastructure, technology, and training.
+For example, the overall train accident rate has decreased by 27% since 2000, and the rate of hazardous materials accidents has reached its lowest point ever, down 75% per carload since 2000.

+However, the increasing length of freight trains, some now stretching nearly three miles, has presented safety challenges.
+Issues such as the effectiveness of braking systems and the proper arrangement of train cars, known as "train makeup," are particularly critical in ensuring safe operations, especially under extreme conditions like steep grades or sharp curves.
+The U.S. Government Accountability Office (GAO) has recognized that the FRA is investigating the safety implications of longer trains, conducting system-wide safety audits, and issuing advisories to address potential risks.

+The FRA's ongoing efforts include collaborations with freight railroads to enhance safety through advanced technologies and stringent compliance with safety regulations.
+As freight rail operations continue to grow in complexity, both the FRA and railroad companies have worked on addressing new safety issues.